PentoHQ/tech-challenge-frontend/Notes.md

   - **TODO**: update the components generator accordingly
 - Changed type of prop `children` in `Spacer` component to `ReactNode` to be more permissive
 - Added component `Modal` to be used as container for the edit sessions form
+- Implemented global app loading indicator
+- Reverted `Spinner` used in `SessionControl`: no need to use the `Backdrop` since there is the global one already